anjisun221/jisun-smu/content/publication/jansen-2017-viewed/index.md

   content.
 We demonstrate the utility of this line of analysis by using the approach to identify critical cut-off values for dynamic persona generation.
 featured: false
-publication: '*Proceedings of the Association for Information Science and Technology*'
+publication: '*Proceedings of the Association for Information Science and Technology (ASIS&T)*'
 tags:
 - '"Social Media Analytics"'
 - '"User Experience Research"'